Roger (footballer, born 1985): Coaching career

 On 4 August 2021, Roger became an interim head coach of Inter de Limeira, after Dyego Coelho was sacked.
 He left the club on 10 September, before being named head coach of Athletic-MG on 14 October.

 Roger returned to Inter de Limeira on 4 April 2022, now as a permanent head coach.
 He left on 1 August after being knocked out of the year's Série D, and was announced back at Athletic on 5 October.

 Roger left Athletic to take over Série C side Pouso Alegre on 19 March 2023, but was sacked on 3 July.
 He was named at the helm of fellow league team Manaus on 26 July, but left after suffering relegation with the club.

 On 7 October 2023, Roger was announced as head coach of Uberlândia, but asked to rescind his contract eighteen days later, alleging personal problems.
 On 1 February 2024, he was appointed head coach of Primavera, replacing Ricardo Colbachini.

 On 5 March 2024, Roger returned to Athletic in the place of Rodrigo Santana.
 He led the club to their first-ever promotion to the second division, and despite announcing his departure on 30 November, he signed a new one-year deal on 8 December.

 On 2 June 2025, Roger resigned from Athletic, and took over Londrina five days later.

+On 21 December 2025, after another promotion to the second division, Roger left Londrina and agreed to become the head coach of another club he represented as a player, Sport Recife.
+Despite winning the 2026 Campeonato Pernambucano, he was still sacked on on 23 March of that year, and took over fellow second division side América Mineiro on 13 April.

+On 30 May 2026, América announced Roger's departure by mutual consent, with the club in the relegation zone.
+On 7 July, he took over Atlético Goianiense of the same tier.